DavesCodeMusings/openwrt-isolated/Improving the OpenWrt Isolated Network Experience.md

 4. Watch for messages about installing and configuring.

 ## Testing the SFTP Server
-Once the sftp server is installed, we won't need to remove the microSD to transfer files, we'll use _sftp_ instead.
+Once the SFTP server is installed, we won't need to remove the microSD to transfer files, we'll use _sftp_ instead.
 1. From the laptop, connect to the OpenWrt access point.
 2. Open a command prompt on the laptop.
-3. Use the laptop's sftp program to connect to the OpenWrt SFTP server as the root user and browse the _/boot_ directory.
+3. Use the laptop's _sftp_ program to connect to the OpenWrt SFTP server as the root user and browse the _/boot_ directory.
 (See example below.)

 ```
 PS C:\> sftp root@openwrt